where there was none before

 - Maintain an active CNO membership to be listed in our CNO Doctors database as a CNO Foundation level provider (upon CNO F didactic exam completion).

 Dental practitioners & all health care providers

-- Gain a thorough understanding of both Joint Based Occlusal and Measured Anterior Guidance concepts as they pertain to both occlusal and Temporomandibular Dysfunction.
+- Gain a thorough understanding of both Joint Based Occlusal and Measured Anterior Guidance concepts as they pertain to both occlusal interventions as well as confounding cases of Temporomandibular Dysfunction.

 - Why ICAGD is completely different from occlusal equilibration.

 - How the condition of the orthopedic TMJs directly affect the occlusion, and vice versa.

 - The importance of digitally diagnosable midcourse corrections.

 - Instructed via live lecture by Dr. Yiannios, and/or other CNO Board members either on the road or at CNO headquarters in Rogers, Arkansas.

 - In-depth instruction on use of tools such as the T-Scan, BioEMG III, JVA (Joint Vibration Analysis), and other objective measurement tools as they relate to TMD diagnosis and treatment.

 - Maintain an active CNO membership to be listed in our CNO Doctors database (upon CNO 1 didactic exam completion).